waglayla/waglayla-stratum-bridge/monitoring-setup.md

 At this point everything is running successfully in the background.

-- py_bridge is running on port :5555
+- wala_bridge is running on port :5555
 - prometheus is running on port :9090
 - grafana is running on port :3000